How Does a Car Allowance Work?

 Recordkeeping Requirements:

-Even with flat allowances, employees and employers are still required to maintain mileage logs to substantiate business use.
+Employees and employers are required to maintain mileage logs.
 This can get complicated and if you forget to note down the mileage then you are at a loss.

 Reporting Car Allowances on Tax Returns: